 A cursory look at the above names will convince you about the contributions of Freemasons to society.

 Perhaps no fraternity other than Freemasonry can claim to have influenced mankind in such a remarkable way as Freemasons have been at the forefront of modernity in politics, business, the industrial revolution, art, music, entertainment, literature, philosophy.

 Henry Ford invented the first car and can be easily regarded as the father of modern transportation and his rival Walter P. Chrysler also had a tremendous effect on travel.

-Similarly, Charles C. Hilton, King C. Gillette, Sir Thomas Lipton, and Herbert H. Dow also revolutionised their respective industries.
+Similarly, Charles C. Hilton, King C. Gillette, Sir Thomas Lipton, and Herbert H. Dow also revolutionized their respective industries.

-Scientists, inventors and engineers such as Alexander Fleming of the penicillin fame, Alexander Gustav Eiffel of the Eiffel Tower fame also left their mark in the world.
+Scientists, inventors and engineers such as Alexander Fleming of penicillin fame, Alexander Gustav Eiffel of the Eiffel Tower fame also left their mark in the world.

-Mark Twain, Alexander Pope, H.G Wells and Oscar Wilde changed the literary scene forever and politicians like William Churchill, George Washington and Simon Bolivar are remembered as heroes in their respective countries.
+Mark Twain, Alexander Pope, H.G Wells, and Oscar Wilde changed the literary scene forever and politicians like Sir Winston Churchill, George Washington, and Simon Bolivar are remembered as heroes in their respective countries.